 Each ISS project engages practitioners and scholars in initial concept development and background research.
 Our staff members then develop interview-based case studies and analytic papers that draw on cases from several areas.

 Interviews.
 Projects start with interviews of reform teams in a variety of countries.
-These interviews engage leaders in a focused conversation about a particular challenge.
+The interviews engage leaders in a focused conversation about a particular challenge.
 In many cases, the conversations themselves can be downloaded to smartphones, MP3 players or other downloadable media devices, both in audio form and as transcripts.
-They allow reformers to learn from each other directly, in their own words.
+They enable reformers to learn from each other directly, in their own words.
 Participants become part of a knowledge network.
 The interviews become part of an oral history archive.

 Analytic briefs.
 ISS draws on its cases and interviews to help identify “what works" and why.
 The program produces short briefs to capture the insights from case analysis: Issue Overviews, Innovation Profiles, Strategy Notes, and Context-Friendly Ideas.